Parent and Family Orientation

 One suggestion we have is to bring a friend or family member to serve as the translator for the parents or guests who do not speak English.
 If this is something you would like to do, please reach out to us at email@example.com before signing up for Parent and Family Orientation and we will help you with this sign up process.

 Whatever a family member's needs, we want to welcome them with open arms to the KSU Community.
-To help us with this goal, please contact us in advance of sessions if there are any special accommodations you need so we can be able to best serve.
+To help us with this goal, please contact us at least two weeks in advance of sessions if there are any special accommodations you need so we can be able to best serve.
 If we learn of a need during check in, at the orientation session, we are limited in our resources.
 However, if we know in advance we can usually come up with a plan for everyone to have a great experience!